-Line 2 Motor carriers: Motor carriers of property or passengers, using highways of this state, must, unless they meet one of the two exceptions referred to in the following paragraph, apportion their net apportionable income to Virginia using the ratio of vehicle miles in this state to total vehicle miles everywhere.
-"Vehicle miles" means miles traveled by vehicles, owned or operated, hauling property or carrying passengers for a charge or fare.
+Motor carriers: Motor carriers of property or passengers, using highways of this state, must, unless they meet one of the two exceptions set forth below, apportion their net apportionable income to Virginia using the ratio of vehicle miles in this state to total vehicle miles everywhere.
+"Vehicle miles" means miles traveled by vehicles, owned or operated by the taxpayer, hauling property or carrying passengers for a charge or fare.

 A carrier meeting either of the exceptions set forth below is not required to apportion income to Virginia.
-In such cases a return must be filed but it is necessary only to enter name and address on appropriate lines, to enter a zero on line 8a, Form 500, and to complete line 2 of Schedule 500A.
+In such cases a return must be filed but it is necessary only to enter name and address on appropriate lines, to enter a zero on line 8a, Form 500, check the appropriate box(es) on Line 3, Section A, Schedule 500A, and complete Line 1, Section B of Schedule 500A.
+(Va.
+Code § 58.1-417.)

-Exception 1: A carrier which neither owns nor rents real or tangible personal property inside this state except vehicles, makes no pickups or deliveries inside this state, and travels no more than 50,000 "vehicle miles" inside this state; provided that the Virginia "vehicle miles" are less than 5% of total vehicle miles.

-- Exception 2: A carrier which neither owns nor rents real or tangible personal property inside this state except vehicles, and which makes no more than twelve round trips into this state during the taxable year, either hauling property or carrying passengers; provided that the Virginia "vehicle miles" are less than 5% of total vehicle miles traveled during the taxable year. - Line 3 Railway companies: Railway companies shall determine their net apportionable income to this state by multiplying Virginia taxable income of such company, excluding the income allocable under Va.
-Code § 58.1-407, by the use of the ratio of revenue car miles in this state to total revenue car miles of the corporation everywhere.
+- Exception 1: A carrier which neither owns nor rents real or tangible personal property inside this state except vehicles, makes no pickups or deliveries inside this state, and travels no more than 50,000 "vehicle miles" inside this state; provided that the Virginia "vehicle miles" are less than 5% of total vehicle miles. - Exception 2: A carrier which neither owns nor rents real or tangible personal property inside this state except vehicles, and which makes no more than twelve round trips into this state during the taxable year, either hauling property or carrying passengers; provided that the Virginia "vehicle miles" are less than 5% of total vehicle miles traveled during the taxable year.